This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Filter alerts by trip

-const tripAlerts = gtfs.getAlerts({
+const tripAlerts = await gtfs.getAlerts({

 tripId: 'TRIP_456'